2 March, 2025 Dr Ari Ende

 The demand for dog and cat blood just continues to rise

-Our pets are becoming a very important part of our families and we’re now spending more money on them to keep them in good health, so our pets are living longer.
+There are several reasons for this rise in demand.
+Our pets are becoming an increasingly important part of our families, and we’re now spending more money on them to keep them in good health, so they’re living longer.
 There are also more specialised veterinarians, such as orthopaedic surgeons and oncologists, and lifesaving treatments for illnesses such as cancer, that simply didn’t exist before or were not as widely available until quite recently.

 What’s involved in dog blood donation?